-- Yvette confides in her instructor that she and her boyfriend, also a not ask specifically what the "issues" were. - Should the instructor give the Title IX Coordinator a call?
+- Yvette confides in her instructor that she and her boyfriend, also a student, have been having issues in their relationship.
+As a result, Yvette has lost focus at school and is struggling in classes.
+The instructor did not ask specifically what the "issues" were. - Should the instructor give the Title IX Coordinator a call?